U.S. to unveil 'economy first' approach to Mideast peace at Bahrain conference

 “We’ll hear the American proposition, hear it fairly and with openness,” Netanyahu said on Sunday.
 Although no Israeli government ministers will attend, an Israeli business delegation is expected.

-But Palestinian leaders have boycotted the workshop, and are refusing to engage with the White House - accusing it of pro-Israel bias after a series of recent Trump decisions.
-Kushner told Reuters “some” Palestinian businessmen would be present but declined to name them.
+Palestinian leaders have boycotted the workshop, and are refusing to engage with the White House - accusing it of pro-Israel bias after a series of recent Trump decisions.
+Kushner told Reuters that “some” Palestinian businessmen would be present, but declined to name them.

 Palestinian President Mahmoud Abbas, whose Palestinian Authority exercises limited self-rule in the Israeli-occupied West Bank, was scathing about its prospects of success.